Things To Do

 Kayaking, Fishing and Chartered Boat Tours

 Kayaking along the coast of Deer Isle is an experience not to be missed!
 Over 60 islands offer unlimited opportunity to explore, making Deer Isle one of the hottest kayaking destinations along the Atlantic coast.
-Old Quarry Adventures offers guided kayaking trips for any level, or rent kayaks to explore the islands on your own.
+Old Quarry Ocean Adventures offers guided kayaking trips for any level, or will rent you kayaks to explore the islands on your own.
 We also recommend Driftwood Kayak for personalized full day kayaking trips, including overnight camping trips to our beautiful islands.
-For eco-tours aboard a lobster boat we recommend a private, customized tour with Guided Island Tours in a chartered fishing boat with licensed guide Captain Walt Reed.
+For eco-tours aboard a lobster boat we recommend a private, customized tour with Guided Island Tours with licensed Maine guide Captain Walt Reed.
 Old Quarry Ocean Adventures also offers afternoon eco-tours and sailboat rentals.
-For shorter trips Isle au Haut Boat Services has boat trips in the afternoon and specialty tours.
+For shorter trips Isle au Haut Boat Services has boat trips in the afternoon that do not require advanced reservations.
 Sailing the waters of Penobscot Bay is an unforgettable experience.
 Long considered some of the best sailing in the world, Penobscot Bay has attracted sailors to this region for centuries.
 We recommend Guildive Cruises for a day sail out of Castine, and can provide you with information on additional cruises in our area upon arrival.
 For half day (great for kids) and full day ocean fishing adventures with a licensed Maine guide, contact Eggemoggin Guide Service.
 For inland fishing trips contact, Dave’s Guide Service.

 Acadia National Park & Isle au Haut